Explore all blogs

 Easy to carry and use, affordable, and purpose-built for working on assignments – Chromebooks might be the perfect e-learning computer.

-How does a Chromebook cost?
+How much does a Chromebook cost?

 We’ve repeatedly mentioned how affordable Chromebooks are, but what does that mean?
 Well, a top of the range model will set you back $500.
 Compare that to a Macbook – often three times that price for a lower-end model – and you’ll understand the appeal.